jamesylgan/OMSCS-Udacity-Extension/README.md

 # TODO:
 1. Larger text size for link
 2. Better formatting for link - no longer just replacing the page title
+3. More elegant element selection - select the footer and then select the last element, to account for any potential changes in ID numbering

 # INSTALLATION: